-8 Easy Science Activities for kids with Bugs
+Easy Science Activities for Kids to Learn Insects

 To add more scientific research methods in your search, you can do a bug search from different bushes or trees.
 Predict from which tree/bush you will get the most insects, count the insects you get from each tree, and compare the types of insects from different bushes and trees.
 Kids can keep track of their bug discoveries in a digital journal, with pictures, names, time of discovery, etc.